russross/blackfriday/README.md

     if caption is given, wrap in figure -> otherwise not.
 *   cleanups - and loose a bunch of extensions, turn them on per default
 *   reduce API footprint (hide constants mainly)
-*   make webservers that converts for you
 *   save original IAL for example lists?
 *   add ULink?
+*   Check outputted XML for wellformedness
+*   pretty print XML

 License
 -------